 The Mineralogical Society of America is composed of individuals interested in mineralogy, crystallography, petrology, and geochemistry.
-Founded in 1919, the Society promotes, through education and research, the under-standing and application of mineralogy by industry, universities, government, and the public.
+Founded in 1919, the Society promotes, through education and research, the understanding and application of mineralogy by industry, universities, government, and the public.
 Membership benefits include special subscription rates for American Mineralogist as well as other journals, a 25% discount on Reviews in Mineralogy & Geochemistry series and Monographs, Elements, reduced registration fees for MSA meetings and short courses, and participation in a society that supports the many facets of mineralogy.

-Society News Editor: Andrea Koziol (Andrea.Koziol@notes.udayton.edu)
+SOCIETY NEWS EDITOR: Andrea Koziol (Andrea.Koziol@notes.udayton.edu)

-Mineralogical Society of America 3635 Concorde Pkwy Ste 500 Chantilly, VA 20151-1110, USA Tel.: 703-652-9950; fax: 703-652-9951 business@minsocam.org www.minsocam.org those working in the mineral sciences.
-The knowledge of the science of mineralogy and its application to other subjects, including crystallography, geochemistry, petrology, environmental science and economic geology.
-The Society furthers its aims through scientific meetings and the publica-tion of scientific journals, books and monographs.
+Mineralogical Society of America 3635 Concorde Pkwy Ste 500 Chantilly, VA 20151-1110, USA Tel.: 703-652-9950; fax: 703-652-9951 husiness@minsocam.org www.minsocam.org knowledge of the science of mineralogy and its application to other subjects, including crystallography, geochemistry, petrology, environmental science and economic environmental science and economic geology.
+The Society furthers its aims through scientific meetings and the publication of scientific journals, books and monographs.
 The Society publishes Mineralogical Magazine and Clay Minerals.
-Students receive the first year of membership free of charge.
+Students receive the first war of membership from of charges. the first year of membership free of charge.
 All members receive Elements.

-The Mineralogical Society of Great Britain and Ireland is an inter-national society for all
+The Mineralogical Society of Great Britain and Ireland is an international society for all those working in the mineral sciences.
+The Society aims to advance the